Aging health dynamics cross a tipping point near age 75: Model selection

 Figure~\ref{fig:modelselection} may be too conservative since it includes variation in the overall predictability of the population.
 In Figure~\ref{fig:modelselection2} we consider the \textit{differences} in BIC and test log-likelihood, where we have bootstrapped comparing the same populations between the different models.
 That is, we are comparing the models for 100 replicates of the population, always comparing the models after fitting to the same individuals.
 Again we find diminishing returns for models more complex than linear in both $f$ and $t$, although here we see a small but significant difference between the linear model and more complex models (particularly after including quadratic $f^2$).

 Both the conservative and cavalier model selections indicated diminishing returns past the linear model including $f$ and $t$.
-The conservative model selection shows non-significant improvement for more complex models whereas the cavalier model selection appears to show significant improvements for more complex models.
+The conservative model selection shows non-significant improvement for more complex models whereas the cavalier model selection appears to show significant improvements for more complex models (although they are small relative to the inter-study variability).
 We infer that the linear model is efficient but it may be possible to improve upon it by including additional terms.
 We selected the linear model since it is simple and performs as well or almost as well as the more complex models.

 \FloatBarrier